Last Updated on

 - The baby looks at an object from side gazes

 There is no treatment for this condition as this corrects on its own but at times surgery could be carried out for cosmetic reasons.

 3. Amblyopia Or ‘Lazy Eye’: It is a condition where one eye has more focus than the other eye.
 This is caused by anything like a camera flash or bright spotlight that blurs the vision.

 Lazy eye syndrome can be easily cured with the help of glasses, drops or contacts if it is detected early.
 Visit an ophthalmologist to get the right medical help.

 Though eye problem can make parents panic, they can take some steps as precautions to develop baby’s vision.

-- One good idea is to decorate the baby’s room with a dim lamp and alter the baby’s sleeping position as to encourage the baby to look around.
+- One good idea is to decorate the baby’s room with a dim lamp and alter the baby’s sleeping position to encourage the baby to look around.

-- To develop baby’s eyesight, one can also use hanging toys in the cradle that the baby can focus on.
+- To develop a baby’s eyesight, one can also use hanging toys in the cradle that the baby can focus on.

 - It is best to keep talking to the baby from different direction so that the child knows that someone is nearby and he or she keeps constantly changes vision.